Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Proposed models for estimating dynamic ES contributions

-The proposed model consists of two stages, where the dynamics of total ES are first estimated in combination with that of total VaR, and then ES contributions are estimated from the proportion of the total ES to each component of risk.
+The proposed model consists of two stages, where the dynamics of total ES is first estimated in combination with that of total VaR, and then ESCs are estimated from the proportion of the total ES to each component of risk.
 In the first stage, we estimate the dynamics of $(ES_t,VaR_t)$ for $t \in \mathbb{T}_{\text{in}}$ and then forecast $(VaR_{n+1},ES_{n+1})$ based on this estimated dynamics.
 For this purpose, various models are proposed in the literature; see, for example,~\citet{patton2019dynamic},~\citet{taylor2019forecasting} and~\citet{taylor2022forecasting}.
 Joint elicitability of the pair of risk measures $(\operatorname{VaR}_\alpha,\operatorname{ES}_\alpha)$ enables us to estimate the joint dynamics of this pair by score minimization; see, for example, \citet{taylor2019forecasting}.
-In this paper we do not specify any specific model in this stage and instead select the best model based on the currently available information and candidate models.
+In this paper we do not specify any specific model in this stage and instead select the best model based on the currently available information and target models for comparison.
 Denote by $(\widehat{VaR}_t,\widehat{ES}_t)_{t\in\mathbb{T}}$, $\mathbb{T}=\{1,\dots,n+1\}$, the dynamics forecasted in this stage.